Best Ever France Barge Cruise

 This post is part of our series: BEST EVER.
 These articles will be about food travel experiences that we have found and engaged in ourselves.
 And, they will all be experiences that we feel you should add to your must-do food travel list.

-The trip we took years ago still remains one of our favorites a France Barge Cruise.
+The trip we took years ago still remains one of our favorites a French Barge Cruise.
+This was a trip that I had dreamed about for years and it really lived up to my expectations.

 Our first BEST EVER is a France barge cruise through Southern Burgundy on the ultra-deluxe Adrienne, a member of the French Country Waterways fleet.